lordmadi/python_ms1_lp/module_1/Content/unit_2/lessons/03_control_flow_loops/01_while_loops.md

 The above piece of code will result in an infinite error as we removed the iteration component `x = x - 1` that was essentially bringing the loop closer to termination with each iteration.

+## Exercise

+Create a program that uses a `while` loop to traverse the characters in the string `"Potato"` and print each character.